The Dr Lanzer Clinic – Your Trusted Cosmetic Surgery Clinic For Sydney Liposuction

-The Dr Lanzer Clinic is one of Australia’s specialised clinics for liposuction.
+The Dr Lanzer Clinic is Australia’s specialised clinic for liposuction.
 Therefore, patients can come to our clinic for their liposuction procedure and rest assured they are in capable hands.
 Naturally, we always encourage our patients to gain more information about the procedure before deciding to go ahead.
 To help patients gain more insight into this procedure, we have created an overview of vital information patients need to know about the treatment before coming in.

 What Is Liposuction Exactly?

-Can Fat Removed Through Liposuction Return?
+Can Fat Removed Through Liposuction or Liposculpture Return?

-Medical professionals recommend maintaining a stable bodyweight after the procedure.
+Medical professionals recommend maintaining a stable body weight after the procedure.
 Patients should also enjoy a healthy and balanced diet, accompanied by plenty of exercise.
 When the patient does not have a healthy lifestyle after the procedure, remaining fat cells can become bigger.

 How Much Fat Can Be Removed During a Liposuction Procedure?